clj-kondo/clj-kondo/doc/hooks.md

 ### Aliases inside the macro body

-Aliases from the surrounding namespace are picked up automatically and emitted in the generated namespace's `(:require ...)` clause:
+Aliases from the macro's namespace are picked up automatically and emitted in the generated namespace's `(:require ...)` clause:

 - Aliases used at expand time (outside any syntax-quote) get `:as`.